gibson-amandag/LabArchivesWidgets/README.md

 The index.html and styles.css scripts can be used to test the html code locally

-The "RecordingWidget" has been updated with the code from LabArchives.
-"TestWidget" and "SlicingWidget" do not have this, yet
+The "RecordingWidget," "toDoWidget," and "BreedingFormWidget" have been updated with the code from LabArchives.
+"TestWidget" and "SlicingWidget" have not been updated with these files